qualitymanifest/foambook/README.md

 # notes:
 - check to see if withTracker is being used correctly: https://atmospherejs.com/meteor/react-meteor-data
-- loading spinner appears to stall the app occasionally when using chrome?
+- loading spinner appears to stall the app occasionally when using chrome? might just be my particular user agent, it really does not like spinners